clickbox/backdropvm/README.md

   - Learn about how Ansible can accelerate your ability to innovate and manage your infrastructure by reading [Ansible for DevOps](https://leanpub.com/ansible-for-devops).

 ## Credit
-This Backdrop/Vagrant VM is a fork of [Jeff Geerling's Drupal VM] (https://github.com/geerlingguy/drupal-vm)
+This Backdrop/Vagrant VM is a fork of [Geoff St. Pierre's Backdrop VM](https://github.com/serundeputy/backdropvm)

-[Jeff Geerling](http://jeffgeerling.com/), owner of [Midwestern Mac, LLC](http://www.midwesternmac.com/), created this project in 2014 so he could accelerate his Drupal core and contrib development workflow.
-This project, and others like it, are also featured as examples in Jeff's book, [Ansible for DevOps](https://leanpub.com/ansible-for-devops).